jan-cieslik/cancer_informatics/docs/ai/unsupervised_ml.md

 Testing accuracy: 0.1146
 ```

-The [adjusted rand index](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.adjusted_rand_score.html#sklearn.metrics.adjusted_rand_score) can have a value between -0.5 and 1.0.
+The [adjusted rand index](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.adjusted_rand_score.html#sklearn.metrics.adjusted_rand_score) can vary between -0.5 and 1.0.
 A negative value would be worse than random guessing, 0.0 would be random guessing and 1.0 would be optimal prediction.
-Our values are near 0.0, so our model performs slightly better than random guessing.
+Our values are near 0.1, so our model performs slightly better than random guessing.
+For better results we could have used other methods for preprocessing our data.
+Another approach would be using an artificial neural network instead of a simple machine learning algorithm because of the complexity of the image data.

 ## References

 Al-Dhabyani, W., Gomaa, M., Khaled, H., & Fahmy, A. (2020).
-Dataset of breast ultrasound images.
-Data in Brief, 28. https://doi.org/10.1016/j.dib.2019.104863
+Dataset of breast ultrasound images. *Data in Brief, 28*. https://doi.org/10.1016/j.dib.2019.104863

 Cohn, R., & Holm, E. (2021).
-Unsupervised machine learning via transfer learning and k-means clustering to classify materials image data.
-Integrating Materials and Manufacturing Innovation, 10(2), 231-244. https://doi.org/10.1007/s40192-021-00205-8
+Unsupervised machine learning via transfer learning and k-means clustering to classify materials image data. *Integrating Materials and Manufacturing Innovation, 10*(2), 231-244. https://doi.org/10.1007/s40192-021-00205-8

 Jolliffe, I., & Cadima, J. (2016).
-Principal component analysis: a review and recent developments.
-Philosophical transactions of the royal society A: Mathematical, Physical and Engineering Sciences, 374(2065), 20150202. https://doi.org/10.1098/rsta.2015.0202
+Principal component analysis: a review and recent developments. *Philosophical transactions of the royal society A: Mathematical, Physical and Engineering Sciences, 374*(2065), 20150202. https://doi.org/10.1098/rsta.2015.0202

 <https://pillow.readthedocs.io/en/stable/>